Managing Display Attributes

 The prompt provides an entry point for EOS commands.
 The prompt command configures the contents of the prompt.
 The no prompt command returns the prompt to the default of %H%P.

-Characters allowed in the prompt include A-Z, a-z, 0-9, and these punctuation marks:
+Characters allowed in the prompt include A-Z, a-z, 0-9, and the following additional characters:

 ! @ # $ % ˆ & * ( ) - = + f g [ ] ; : < > , . ? / ˜ n